 My dear head does not give me headaches.
 This is one of the reasons I literally love it and would not change it for anything in the universe or multiverse entire and beyond.

 Some people will say you capitalize for respect.
-You spell “the Queen’s English”, and you write “the Chairman”.
+You write, “the Queen’s English”, and “the Chairman”.